integrations/slack/README.md

 # GitHub + Slack Integration

+> **Heads Up!** The GitHub and Slack app has a few new features to help you turn conversations into next steps.
+Take action on pull requests, issues, and more right from your Slack channels to start moving work forward, faster.
+[Read more about it on the GitHub blog](https://blog.github.com/2018-05-17-new-improvements-to-slack-and-github-integration/).

 ## About

 The GitHub integration for Slack gives you and your teams full visibility into your GitHub projects right in Slack channels, where you can generate ideas, triage issues and collaborate with other teams to move projects forward.
 This integration is an open source project, built and maintained by GitHub.